dev-tips/dev-tips/README.md

 If you prefer to use Apache or nginx, check out the [»Getting started« section on the PRONTO website](http://prontocms.com/docs/getting-started).

 Besides the `gulp build` task, there is `gulp dev`, which does exactly the same but additionally starts watching the file system for changes and rebuilds every time a change occurs.

+## Issues with `npm install`

+**The warnings are normal!** Because of the way how [spritesmith](https://github.com/Ensighten/spritesmith) (one of our dependencies that conveniently generates sprites) works, you will most certainly encounter some warnings when you run `npm install`.
+This is due to the fact, that `spritesmith` has several *optional* dependencies itself, which may fail.
+Nonetheless `npm` will continue to install everything else.
+This is also explained in spritesmith`s [README](https://github.com/Ensighten/spritesmith/blob/master/README.md), albeit very short.

 ## Contributing